genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `onFirstLogin` is a function that is called the first time a user has been authenticated who doesn't already exist in the database.
 Here you can define two things:
   * how the `User` and its `UserAttributes` will be created from the token after the user has been authenticated using the `createUser` function
   * which user permissions are allocated using `createUserPermissions`
-* `onLoginSuccess` this is a function which is invoked on a successful LDAP login, for example: it allows you to insert a user into the db when it exists in LDAP but not the database.
+* `onLoginSuccess` this is a function which is invoked on a successful LDAP login: for example, it allows you to insert a user into the db when it exists in LDAP but not the database.
 * `useTLS` this is a boolean value indicating whether or not to use TLS encryption on the connection to the remote LDAP server.

-For more information about the various authentication types, please see the [Authentication overview](../../../server/access-control/authentication-overview/).
+For more information about the various authentication types, see the [Authentication overview](../../../server/access-control/authentication-overview/).

-### genesisPassword
+## genesisPassword
 The `genesisPassword` groups all configuration options when you are using `type = AuthType.INTERNAL`.

 ### passwordRetry